Loading

 Jan at the easel

+Slots open in waves, and the texts go out in waves too, roughly in the order people signed on.
 So it’s possible you get a text, click through, and the spots are already gone.
 If that happens, you weren’t too late as a person.
 You move up the line, and you’re first in for the next month.

 That’s everything.